 This beach is gorgeous and an absolute must-see!
 With its rare black sand and basalt columns, there is much to explore on this volcanic shoreline.
 The black sand is cooled lava and the sand is more like small stones than sand.
 White sand and red sand beaches (Westfjords) also exist in Iceland.
 While on Reynisfjara, visit Gardar a basalt cliff that resembles a staircase to heaven.
 Shaped like a pyramid it was formed by columnar jointing.
 There are many basalt columns throughout Iceland, but this is by far the most exceptional.

-This natural pool is one of the oldest in Iceland and you will surely have a memorable experience when visiting.
+The Icelandic people enjoying outdoor swimming pools year-round thanks to the warm water created by geothermic activity, Seljavallalaug is one of the oldest outdoor swimming pools in Iceland and you will surely have an authentic and memorable experience when visiting.
 The water is not that hot because it mixes with colder water, but watch your delicate skin.

 Are you dreaming of a visit to Iceland?
 I’m here to help you plan the trip of a lifetime.
 Contact me HERE to get started.